mcychan/nQuant.j2se/README.md

 The PNN has been considered a slow algorithm, as the time complexity of the original method was shown to be O(N3).<br/>
 Faster approaches have been proposed by Kurita20 using a heap structure, and by Fra¨nti et al.21 using nearest neighbor pointers.
 The time complexity of the method is O(N log N), which is significantly better than that of optimal thresholding.

-The Java version of the code, together with a test driver, using simple drag and drop method to directly convert image to 256 colors.
+The Java version of the code, together with a test driver, using simple drag and drop method to convert the dropped image to 256 colors directly.
 The main method is located at PQCanvas.java.
 It will open a JFrame dialog.

 Original photo:<br><img src="https://i.stack.imgur.com/SE5x9.png" /><br>